JiyangJiang/BrainMRIpipelines/ASL/FSL BASIL/README.md

 ### "Reference tissue" section
 - **Type**: Choose *CSF*.
-- **Mask**: Tick, and select the ventricular mask generated in "Before we go to GUI" section, e.g. rventricular_mask.nii.
+- **Mask**: *Tick*, and select the ventricular mask generated in "Before we go to GUI" section.
+Try both full and eroded ventricular masks.
+In theory, reference masks should be conservative.
+The only concern may be an empty mask after erosion.
+So it is a good idea to visualise eroded masks.
 - **Sequence TE (ms)**: Refer to *TE of both M0 and tag/control* in the [table of parameters for processing ASL](#params4procASL).
 - **Reference T1 (s), Reference T2 (ms), and Blood T2 (ms)**: Leave them as default values.
 - **Reference image for sensitiviey correction**: untick.

 ## "Distortion Correction" tab
-- *untick* as no additional images for distortion correction of ASL/M0 were acquired in OATS or SCS.
+- *untick* 'Apply distortion correction', as no additional images for distortion correction of ASL/M0 were acquired in OATS or SCS.
+- Click *Next* to ignore distortion correction for now.
 Also see "Future work" below.

 ## "Analysis" tab